bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

 On its own, the [`Entity`] type is a simple identifier: it has neither behavior nor data.
 Components store this data, and define the overlapping categories that the entity belongs to.

-Informally, we use the term "entity" to refer to the conceptual entry in our [world]: all of the component data with the correct identifier, although it's very rare to use all of the data for a single entity at once.
+Informally, we use the term "entity" to refer to a single conceptual entry in our [world].
+An "entity" is made up of all component data with the correct identifier, although it's very rare to use all of the data for a single entity at once.
-If you're an experienced programmer, you can reason about the [world] as something like a (very fast) [`HashMap`] from [`Entity`] to a collection of components.
+If you're an experienced programmer, you can reason about the [world] as something like a (very fast) [`HashMap`] that links an [`Entity`] identifier to a collection of components.

 Internally, [`Entity`] is roughly shaped like a `u64`, with arbitrary (unique) bits.
 While it is possible to work with the [`Entity`] type directly, it should be treated as an opaque, black box key.